 Recommendation: Suitable for overseas service, C.I.C. – General Duty (N.T.)

 The “Personnel Selection Examination of Documents Completed” stamp was added to Pte Reibeling’s forms dated 18 August 1944 and initialled “OK.”
 He left Canada for overseas on 28 August 1944, disembarked in the United Kingdom on 5 September, and reported for duty the following day at #2 Canadian Infantry Reinforcement Unit (CIRU).
 Pte Reibeling underwent yet another, albeit seemingly brief, interview at 2 CIRU on the 6th.
 There are no typewritten notes, only a few handwritten jottings.
 He was “Single,” of “German descent.
 Speaks English only.
 Suitable Inf.
 Fld.
 G.D.
 [Infantry Field General Duty].”
 With that recommendation, Reibeling was transferred to the X-4 list for unposted reinforcements, embarked for France on 16 September arriving there the next day.
 The Argylls took him on strength on 23 September 1944 at Sas van Gent, Belgium.
 It was “a day of rest, after a fairly strenuous two days.”
-From the 14th to the 20th, seven Argylls were killed in action, including Capt Lloyd Johnston, LSgt Jess Grey, and Pte Paul Cole; 16 were wounded.
+According to one obituary, “the last word the family received from him was on October 5th, which conveyed the intelligence that he was in Belgium.
+Another brother, Gnr.
+[Gunner] Fred Reibeling, is also in Belgium but they had not met.”
+From the 14th to the 20th, seven Argylls were killed in action, including Capt Lloyd Johnston on 14 September, LSgt Jess Grey on the 18th, and Pte Paul Cole on the 19th; 16 were wounded.
+Johnston and Cole were both Scouts.
 The unit posted him to D Company.
 He was killed in action three weeks later.
 It was a relatively quiet period.
 Two Argylls were killed between 23 September and 13 October and ten wounded.

 The first two weeks of October were given over to patrols and working, as D Company did at one point, with the South Alberta Regiment’s tanks.
 The weather had been “wet and cold” and the British had been unable to hold on to their bridgehead at Arnhem.
 A diversionary attack by the Argylls at Kerselaar resulted in a violent enemy response.
 Attempts by other units and the Argyll Scouts to cross the Isabella Canal failed.
 Most Argyll activity was confined to reconnaissance patrols.